faldor20/TransferManager/Transfer/Notes.md

 ## make a fork of ioextension library and add a cencelation token to the moveasync function
     we can use this to allow cancelling a transfer

+# ssential steps

+to allow ftp i had to go inot advanced user settings in the shared folder and alow ftpuser